steveschnepp/blog.pwkf.org/_posts/2022-08-07-two-programming-religions-code-data.md

 ## What is better ?
 Is data king, or is code king ?

 The answer depends entirely on how long you plan to keep the system alive.
-When code is king, you move fast and reshape data at will.
-When data is king, every line of code is disposable but the records are sacred.
+When _code is king_, you move fast and reshape data at will.
+When _data is king_, every line of code is disposable but the records are sacred.

 That last sentence makes it very easy to choose.
 It simply **boils down to